Call this direct line and speak with Rob immediately: (801) 363-8500

 Do Not Represent Yourself

 A judge is generally not going to give you special treatment because you are representing yourself.
 You will be expected to know the processes, laws, and any other applicable rules.
 You can also expect the prosecutor to take advantage of your potential lack of legal knowledge.
 If you choose to represent yourself, you may face greater penalties that could have been avoided had you had a lawyer on your side.
-It is recommended that you work with an experienced domestic violence lawyer from the Salt Lake City, Utah area.
+It is recommended that you work with an experienced domestic violence lawyer.

 Do Not Use a Third Party to Contact the Protected Party